MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 }
 ```

-This command gets the SSH public keys authorized to connect to the VM by adding a query:
+The following command gets the SSH public keys authorized to connect to the VM by adding a query:

 ```azurecli-interactive
 az vm show -g QueryDemo -n TestVM --query osProfile.linuxConfiguration.ssh.publicKeys -o json